Total Joint Replacement At ORTHOKnox

-When only one knee compartment is damaged, Dr. Hovis may recommend a partial (unicompartmental) knee replacement rather than a total knee replacement.
+When only one knee compartment is damaged, Dr. Hovis or Dr. Mitchell may recommend a partial (unicompartmental) knee replacement rather than a total knee replacement.

-If a total knee replacement is advisable, Dr. Hovis will only remove the components that are so damaged they cannot be repaired, replacing them with accurately placed, durable implants that closely mimic the natural range of motion and body movement.
+If a total knee replacement is advisable, Dr. Hovis or Dr. Mitchell will only remove the components that are so damaged they cannot be repaired, replacing them with accurately placed, durable implants that closely mimic the natural range of motion and body movement.

 Total Shoulder Replacement